calebleung/modchat/README.md

 ## Features

+* Hold `<ctrl>` to stop chat from scrolling.
+Release to be taken to latest messages.
 * `<click>` a username to append an `@username` to your message.
 * `<shift+click>` a username to open a more detailed panel
 * `<click>` an emote to append to your message.